120296Soumyaju/ConstructProp/README.md

-# ConstructPro - Modern Construction Website
+# BenoitConstruction - Modern Construction Website

-ConstructPro is a sleek, professional, and fully responsive single-page website template designed for a modern construction company.
+BenoitConstruction is a sleek, professional, and fully responsive single-page website template designed for a modern construction company.
 Built with React, TypeScript, and Tailwind CSS, it provides a robust foundation for showcasing services, projects, and company information to attract potential clients.

 ## Key Features